-Great choice for dinner parties and festivals.
-Diwali is approaching and this can be a great option to give a royal treat to your guests.
-Simple and easy to make. hardly takes 20-30 minute to prepare it.
+An excellent choice for dinner parties and festivals.
+Diwali is approaching, which can be a great option to give a royal treat to your guests.
+Simple and easy to make.
+Hardly takes 20-30 minute to prepare it.

-Indian culture is a mixture of many traditions, one of it is the Mughal.
-Many dishes in India have the essence of the Mughal cuisine.
+Indian culture is a mixture of many traditions; one of them is the Mughal.
+Therefore, many dishes in India have the essence of Mughal cuisine.

 I cook this recipe for my dear friend every Diwali.
-This is their demand.
-On the day of Diwali, we visit him with a big dish of Shahi Tukra to home. and celebrate the bond of our friendship with this royal dessert.
+It is their demand.
+On the day of Diwali, we visit him with a big dish of Shahi Tukra to home.
+And celebrate the bond of our friendship with this royal dessert.

-When made properly with balanced sugar level, it is just going to blow off your mind and you will long for more and more.
-The best part about Shahi Tukra is that it is loved by people of all ages.
-THough it is elders, children or young.
+When appropriately made with a balanced sugar level, it is just going to blow off your mind, and you will long for more and more.
+The best part about Shahi Tukra is that people of all ages love it.
+However, it is elders, children or young.

 You can also try our no-bake Bread Custard Pudding recipe for your loved ones.